Hasodikis/ThinkPad-460-OpenCore/README.md

 # Lenovo-T460-Hackintosh-Big Sur-OpenCore
-This repo contains the files and scripts to install macOS on the Lenovo T460 family This set up is based on OpenCore 0.6.5 and it uses the Intel Wireless -AC 8260 that came with the laptop
+This repo contains the files and scripts to install macOS on the Lenovo T460 family.

+This set up is based on OpenCore 0.6.5 and it uses the Intel Wireless -AC 8260 that came with the laptop.

 Fill in platfom info on config.plist